gulam101/Volume-of-Cylinder/README.md

 ### Constraints:

 I did have a problem with not knowing how to use Visual Studio.
-Sometimes that application would crash because the College computers couldn't handle it and the toolbox would dissapear at times.
-I did aslo have some other problems but that was technical issues to the PC (Because of old age) Because of this problem it did set back the time for the project back but I managed to overcome this problem by using Google.
+Sometimes that application would crash because the College computers couldn't handle it and the toolbox would disappear at times.
+I did also have some other problems but that was technical issues to the PC (Because of old age) Because of this problem it did set back the time for the project back, but I managed to overcome this problem by using Google.

 ### Improvements: